Computer System Validation Training Course (ONLINE) – Extend Your Role to CSV Projects. Get Certified and Become a CSV Professional

 This program is highly specialized so you MUST have:

-• a solid understanding of Good Manufacturing Practices(GMPs), or Good Laboratory Practices (GLP), or Good Clinical Practices (GLP), or other GxP rules, regulations, and guidelines.
+1. a solid understanding of Good Manufacturing Practices(GMPs), or Good Laboratory Practices (GLP), or Good Clinical Practices (GLP), or other GxP rules, regulations, and guidelines.

-• solid experience using at least one GxP computerized system application and understand its functional layout.
+2. solid experience using at least one GxP computerized system application and understand its functional layout.

-AND you are any of the following…
+AND you must be one of the following…

 • Validation Engineer/Specialist or Senior Validation Manager